joelgraff/freecad-transportation-wb/README.md

 This workbench is being developed to provide functionality specific to transportation engineering (road and rail).

 ## Usage
+Examples coming soon.
+Will include screencast and screenshots.

 ## Installation
 Clone the project into the `~/.FreeCAD/Mod/Transportation` folder to use.